-In April 1914, my great-grandparents William and Polly Monks said goodbye to their son Harold as he left Earlestown Lancashire for a new life in Clayoquot Sound.
+In April 1914, my great-grandparents William and Polly Monks said goodbye to their son Harold as he left Earlestown, Lancashire for a new life in Clayoquot Sound, British Columbia.
 In this pre-telephone, pre-internet era, they stayed in contact with their son by mail.
-Harold kept many of the birthday cards and postcards sent by his “Dad and Ma” from Earlestown to the “West Coast BC”.
-These cards showcase many seaside resorts in interwar Britain and make a nice memento of a close family relationship.
+Harold kept many of the birthday cards and postcards sent in the 1920s and 1930s by his “Dad and Ma” from Earlestown to the “West Coast BC”.
+These cards make a nice memento of a close family relationship and showcase many inter-war English seaside resorts.

-William Monks built locomotive wagons at the Vulcan Works (aka Earlestown “Wagon Works”) of the London and North Western Railway.
 Mr. Monks was involved in union business.
-Here is a postcard he sent while at an annual meeting in Birkenhead.
+Here is a postcard he sent while at an annual meeting in Birkenhead (across the Mersey from Liverpool).

 Another time, business and pleasure (“which he enjoyed immense”) took him to Exeter.
 He noted “some people from Ontario have been staying at this place” — presumably he thought Ontario and Tofino were a few short hours away!

-Mr. and Mrs. Monks went on several holidays in the 1920s and 1930s to North Wales seaside resorts.
+Mr. and Mrs. Monks went on several holidays in the 1920s and 1930s to North Wales seaside resorts, easily accessible at that time by an extensive rail network.
+In July 1921 at Pwllheli, North Wales with Alice, Harold’s sister-in-law, up from North London.

-In 1927, Dad and Ma were in the Isle of Man and sent a postcard that asked “Perhaps you will recognize this place?” since Harold had spent his childhood holidays on the island.
+In 1927, Mr. and Mrs. Monks sent a post card from the Isle of Man that asked “Perhaps you will recognize this place?” since Harold had spent his childhood holidays on the island.

 The Monks family always had professional portraits taken in Douglas Isle of Man.
 Here is one from circa 1902.
 Contrast Mrs. Monks’ fashion with the portrait from 1927!